Peter Reith: Political life

 Reith joined the Liberal Party in 1966.
 Representing that party, he entered the House of Representatives in December 1982 by winning a by-election for the seat of Flinders, caused by the resignation of former Deputy Liberal Leader Sir Phillip Lynch.

 Reith lost the seat only three months later at the March 1983 general election.
 He regained the seat at the December 1984 election, which saw a substantial swing towards the Liberals (though not enough to win them government), and he continued to hold the seat for the next 17 years.

 Except for a few months in 1993, Reith was a shadow minister from 1987 until 1996.
 His posts included Shadow Minister for Housing, Shadow Minister for Sport and Recreation, and then Shadow Attorney-General in 1988.
 In the latter capacity, he led the successful "no" campaign at the 1988 constitutional referendum.

 He was also Shadow Minister for Defence and Shadow Minister for Foreign Affairs.
 After the defeat of the Liberal Party led by Andrew Peacock at the 1990 federal election, and Peacock's subsequent resignation from the leadership, Reith sought the leadership himself, but was defeated by John Hewson, who won by 62 votes to 13.

 Following Hewson's victory Reith was then elected deputy opposition leader and appointed Shadow Treasurer, a position he held from 1990 to 1993.
 Along with Hewson, Reith was one of the architects of the Liberal Party's "Fightback!" policy, which included a Goods and Services Tax.

-In 1991, he was technically shadow to five Treasurers.
-This came as a result of the ruling Labor Party having a leadership crisis that year.

-Reith was Shadow Treasurer when the 1990, 1991 and 1992 Budgets were delivered and each by a different Treasurer.

 He resigned as Shadow Treasurer after the Liberals were defeated in the 1993 election.
 He lost the deputy Liberal leadership in the post-election ballot, and was replaced by Michael Wooldridge.